Short stem prosthesis: Benefits, challenges, and success factors

 Regular follow-up examinations are important to monitor the condition of the prosthesis and the health of the hip joint.
 This enables any problems to be detected and treated early, before they lead to major complications.

-• Regular check-ups: Patients should appear regularly for follow-up examinations with the surgeon to check the condition of the prosthesis and the hip joint.
-This can be done annually or as recommended by the doctor.
+• Regularäßige Controls: Patients should regularly attend follow-up examinations with the surgeon to check the condition of the prosthesis and the hip joint.
+This can be annually or according to the doctor's recommendation.

-• Imaging Examinations: X-rays or other imaging procedures may be necessary to monitor the position of the prosthesis and the integrity of the bone.
+• Imaging examinations: Xöray images or other imaging procedures may be required to monitor the position of the prosthesis and the integrity of the bone.
 These examinations help to detect potential problems early.

-• Patient monitoring: Patients should be aware of changes or new symptoms and report them to their doctor immediately.
-Early detection and treatment of problems can prevent major complications and ensure the longevity of the prosthesis.
+• Patient monitoring: Patients should watch for changes or new symptoms and report them immediately to their doctor.
+Early detection and treatment of problems can prevent more serious complications and ensure the prosthesis lasts longer.

 Conclusion